Adipokinetic hormone: History

 An English group first purified AKH in 1976.
 The chemical structure was determined to be a peptide hormone formed from 10 amino acids.
 This was the first insect peptide hormone to be identified.
 After AKH was identified in cockroaches, locust AKH was inserted into a cockroach.
 A similar increase in lipid mobilization was observed.
 Conversely, cockroach AKH led to similar activity within a locust.

 AKH was initially discovered in the locusts Locusta migratoria and Schistocerca gregaria.
 It is generally associated with aiding flight.
 Lipids are transported from the hemolymph and metabolized by flight muscle in order to maintain flight.
 However, a high concentration of lipids remains in the hemolymph, implying that an agent may be responsible for activating lipid transport into the hemolymph.
 This was thought most likely to be a function of hormonal regulation.
 The hormone itself is part of a larger family, often referred to as red pigment concentrating hormones (RPCH) discovered in crustaceans.

 Sequence

 The typical makeup of hormones in this family includes a length between 8 and 10 amino acids, blocked N and C termini, with phenylalanine or tyrosine at position 4.
-AKH sequence characteristics also include tryptophane at position 8 and in more than half of the known AKHs, proline at position 6.
+AKH sequence characteristics also include tryptophan at position 8 and in more than half of the known AKHs, proline at position 6.
 Mass spectrometry is increasingly used for de novo sequencing of these hormones.